Album: Golden

 The second verse explores the singer’s emotional state in more depth.
 They describe the emotional pain as a hard pill to swallow and admit to bottling up their emotions.
 Seeking something strong for the sorrow and pain reflects the search for a substance or distraction to cope with their emotional state.

-In essence, “Shot Glass of Tears” is a song that captures the depth of emotional pain and numbness that can follow a breakup.
+In essence, “Shot Glass of Tears” captures the depth of emotional pain and numbness that can follow a breakup.
 The lyrics convey the singer’s desperate attempts to cope with their feelings and the realization that they are not the same as before.
 It’s a moving portrayal of the emotional aftermath of lost love and the struggle to find healing.

 We hope our interpretation of Jungkook Shot Glass of Tears lyrics meaning helped you enjoy the song more!